Cardoso222/hyperuser/README.md

 # HyperUser

-A professional backend service built with Node.js, Express, MongoDB, Redis, and RabbitMQ.
+A professional full-stack application built with Node.js, Express, MongoDB, Redis, RabbitMQ, and React.
 This project demonstrates best practices in building scalable microservices with modern technologies.

 ## Features